Manila

 Macau

 Macau is a city of two faces.
-On the one hand, the fortresses, churches, and food of its former colonial master Portugal speak to a uniquely Mediterranean style on the China coast.
+On the one hand, the fortresses, churches, and food of its former colonial master, Portugal, speak to a uniquely Mediterranean style on the Chinese coast.
 On the other, Macau is the self-styled Las Vegas of the East.

-During the past few years, sleepy little Macau has experienced the sort of boom usually associated with cities like Shanghai.
+During the past few years, sleepy little Macau has experienced a boom usually associated with cities like Shanghai.
 But rather than skyscrapers and office towers, the construction here is all about Vegas-style mega-casinos and hotels.
-The reason, of course, is that casinos are legal in Macau, while in China and nearby Hong Kong they are not.
+The reason, of course, is that casinos are legal in Macau, while in China and nearby Hong Kong, they are not.

 There is, however, much more to Macau than gambling.
 The peninsula and the islands of Coloane and Taipa constitute a colorful palette of pastels and ordered greenery.
-The Portuguese influence is everywhere: cobbled back streets, baroque churches, stone fortresses, Art Deco buildings and restful parks and gardens.
+The Portuguese influence is everywhere: cobbled back streets, baroque churches, stone fortresses, Art Deco buildings, and restful parks and gardens.
 It is a unique fusion of East and West that has been recognized by UNESCO, which in 2005 named 30 buildings and squares collectively as the Historic Center of Macau World Heritage Site.
-While about 95% of Macau residents are Chinese, the remainder is mostly made up of Portuguese and Macanese (people with mixed Portuguese, Chinese or African blood).
+While about 95% of Macau residents are Chinese, the remainder comprises Portuguese and Macanese (people with mixed Portuguese, Chinese or African blood).
 It is this fusion of the Mediterranean and Asian peoples, lifestyles, temperaments, and food that makes Macau so much fun.